Earn up to 40,000 Dollars in Stipends and Grants

 $22,000 – Student Educator Stipends – Colorado Department of Higher Education

 - This annual stipend for SEHD teacher candidates compensates for clinical internship expenses.
-You must complete the FAFSA or CAFSA and your expected family contribution cannot exceed 200% of the maximum federal limit to be eligible for PELL grants.
+You must complete the FAFSA or CAFSA and your expected family contribution (EFC) cannot exceed 300% of the maximum federal limit to be eligible for PELL grants.
+Students in teacher licensure programs are automatically considered for the stipend.
+If you do not meet the EFC criteria, students are encouraged to submit an appeal.

 $10,000 – Educator Recruitment and Retention Program – Colorado Department of Education